remoteinterview/zero/docs/react/README.md

   render() {
     return (
       <div>
-        You have {this.props.message.length} new messages.
+        You have {this.props.messages.length} new messages.
       </div>
     )
   }